-Both the 2000D and the M5 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the M5 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the M5 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Canon M5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 2000D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (500 versus 295) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).